WokLibCodeClub/.github/profile/README.md

 We will be back in September.

+### Trinket account

+You will need a trinket account for the Code Club's Python sessions.
+If you don't have one already you can create one by going to [trinket.io/signup](https://trinket.io/signup).
+You will need a valid email address to create an account.
+You can find a guide for using a trinket account [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/trinket_basics/using_trinket.md).

 ### Suggestions for Python projects

 For Python coders here are some suggestions of weblinks where you can find projects to try out over the summer: